emqx/emqx-docs/en_US/data-integration/data-bridge-sqlserver.md

 :::
 {% endemqxce %}

-[SQL Server](https://www.microsoft.com/en-us/sql-server/) 是领先的关系型商业数据库解决方案之一，被广泛应用于各种规模和类型的企业和组织中。EMQX supports integration with SQL Server so you can save MQTT messages and client events to SQL Server, 构建复杂的数据管道和分析流程实现数据管理和分析，或进行设备连接管理并与其他 ERP, CRM，BI 企业系统的集成。
+[SQL Server](https://www.microsoft.com/en-us/sql-server/) is one of the leading relational commercial database solutions, widely used in enterprises and organizations of various sizes and types.
+EMQX supports integration with SQL Server, enabling you to save MQTT messages and client events to SQL Server.
+This facilitates the construction of complex data pipelines and analytical processes for data management and analysis, or for managing device connections and integrating with other enterprise systems such as ERP, CRM, and BI.

 This page provides a comprehensive introduction to the data integration between EMQX and Microsoft SQL Server with practical instructions on creating a rule and data bridge.